It's true, I'm writing a book.

 Take note: this is not a printed book.
 It's a PDF document, and it's a big one.
 If you choose to print it out, the lives of all those trees are on your conscience, not mine.

 This one is also not a printed book, it's another PDF document and it's even bigger than Volume 1.
-There is one page for every scale, and as you will read in Volume 1 (spoiler alert!!), there are 2048 of those.
+There is one page for every scale, and as you will read in Volume 1: The Splaining (spoiler alert!!), there are 2048 of those.
 So yeah.
 It's a 2048 page book.
 That seems crazy when you read about it here, but once you see the book and how it's organized, you'll understand.

 Here is the Table of Contents for Volume 1: The Splaining (so far):